Where did the Christmas Tree Originate? In Germany of Course!

 Christmas Trees in Germany

-Christmas Trees may have spread out from Germany, but not all of the traditions followed.
+Christmas Trees may have spread out from Germany, but not all of the traditions were adopted by Americans.

 Edison and his string-light invention may be lighting trees in American homes, but in Germany, Candles are still used.
 (They aren’t left lit all day and night like lights might be here… and they are always supervised).